What River Guides Put in Their Ammo Can

 As a climber, I ended up with this one by default.
 It was great to bring along a piece of cordallette and refresh some knots on the drive to and from the launch or take-out.

-These were some of my essentials and things any self-respecting guide won’t be caught without.
+These are some of my essentials and things any self-respecting guide won’t be caught without.
 But ammo cans certainly weren’t limited to these items.
-Some guides got even more creative.
-More on that later.
-In the meantime, Go With The Flow.
+Some guides got even more creative…

 Joe Ballent found the river- or it found him –when he was only 16.
 He began guiding with Holiday in 2008 and has enjoyed the unique privilege of getting involved with Holiday’s youth trips, including the University of Utah Hospital Burn Camp program.
 His writing has been featured on various outdoor online communities including mountaintechs.com and backcountrybeacon.com.
 Joe works with troubled teens full-time but manages to find trouble around the country and world in his free time.
 He is an outdoorsman by trade, a romantic by choice, a guitarist in a band, and an outlaw in Europe.